-Three years ago, Andy wrote a series of articles called Golf Course Architecture 101.
-A lot of people seemed to enjoy it, so we’ve recently been brainstorming ways to revisit the concept from a different angle.
+Three years ago, Fried Egg founder Andy Johnson wrote a series of articles called Golf Course Architecture 101.
+Readers seemed to enjoy it, so we’ve recently been brainstorming ways to revisit the concept from a different angle.

 Right on cue, we received a direct message on Twitter from Jamie Kennedy, who works for GolfTV.
 Basically Jamie said, “Hey, you guys should do short podcast episodes explaining the basics of golf architecture.”
 And immediately we thought, “Yeah, we probably should!”
 (Thanks, Jamie.)

 We’re calling this new series the School of Golf Architecture.
 Think of me as the student: I’ll do some research, talk to some experts, and report my findings back to you.
 Each podcast installment will cover a single topic and have an interview bookended by opening and closing thoughts from me.
 We’ll also create posts—like this one—to accompany the episodes.
 Our goal is to make the discussion accessible to those who don’t know much about golf architecture yet interesting for those who know a lot.

 Check out the first pod here (or just continue reading, or do both!):

 The front nine at Perry and Press Maxwell's Prairie Dunes.
 Photo credit: Andy Johnson